tent/libattic/docs/overview.md

 ### Compression

-Chunks are compressed with miniz, a zlib like
+Chunks are compressed with miniz, a zlib like library.

 ### Encryption